Saturday, March 08, 2025

 Bandolerita cancelled

 All night, the wind shook the house as I drifted in and out of dreams filled with mountain trails.
-Around six, I got up and made some very Spanish coffee and breakfast, just as the rain started hammering down again outside.
+Around six, I got up and made some very Spanish coffee and breakfast, just as the rain began hammering down again outside.

-Somehow, I had been mentally preparing for this outcome ever since I first saw the forecast, but it still felt strange that no one had said anything as I picked up my bib and went through the usual pre-race motions.
-With the race not happening, Sofi and I jumped in our rental car and drove up to Seville.
-Though it rained heavily on the road, the sky cleared as we reached the Andalusian capital, and soon enough, the sun came out.
-That was, of course, frustrating, given everything I had done to prepare for the race - including paying for a special medical certificate.
-At the same time, as I wrote two days ago, what really matters is all the training that Bandolerita kept me motivated for.
-I can now return to Sweden free from injuries and ready for another race in the future.
+Somehow, I had been mentally preparing for this outcome ever since I first saw the forecast, but it still felt surreal that no one had said anything as I picked up my bib and went through the usual pre-race rituals.
+With the race not happening, Sofi and I jumped into our rental car and drove to Seville.
+Though it rained heavily along the way, the sky cleared as we reached the Andalusian capital, and soon enough the sun came out.

-Labels: running
+Labels:

 0 Comments: